-Once the District has determined it may be necessary to involuntarily transfer an employee from a specific grade level or subject area within a school because of the need to balance class sizes or caseloads caused by enrollment variables and/or to meet staffing needs due to new school openings, reorganization, or school closings:
+Once the District has determined it may be necessary to involuntarily transfer an employee from a specific grade level or subject area within a school because they are overstaffed:

-- a. the least senior employee from the identified grade level or subject area who meets the minimum qualifications for the transfer position shall be chosen if the transfer becomes necessary after the beginning of the school year, or; - b. if the transfer becomes necessary prior to the beginning of the school year, the least senior employee from the identified building who meets the minimum qualifications for the transfer position shall be chosen.
+- a.
+Prior to the beginning of the school year, if the transfer becomes necessary at an elementary school, the least senior employee from the identified building who meets the minimum qualifications for the transfer position shall be chosen, or - b.
+After the beginning of the school year at elementary schools and at all times for secondary schools, the least senior employee from the identified grade level or subject area who meets the minimum qualifications for the transfer position shall be chosen if the transfer becomes necessary.